How India is ramping up efforts to bolster military capability | DW | 05.01.2022

 India's first chief of defense staff, General Bipin Rawat, was recently killed in a helicopter crash

-Bharat Karnad, a national security expert and emeritus professor at the Center for Policy Research, said that the modernization program was not well thought-out.
+Bharat Karnad, a national security expert and emeritus professor at the Center for Policy Research, said that the modernization program was not well planned.

 "Military modernization in India has always been a helter-skelter process, which only vaguely conforms to prospective plans drawn up by the concerned services' directorates," he told DW.